christriescoding/alt-text-skill/README.md

 # Alt-Text Generator — Claude Code Skill

-A proof of concept for AI-assisted alt-text generation, built as a Claude Code Skill.
-This tool is designed to help Editorial teams generate accurate, accessibility-compliant alt-text for images used on news editorial websites.
+A proof of concept for an AI-assisted alt-text generator, built as a Claude Code Skill.
+The purpose of this tool is to assess whether Claude can accurately generate alt text for an image.
+If so, the goal is to implement this feature in Statamic to help Editorial generate accurate, accessibility-compliant alt text for images used on the website.

 ---

 ## What This Does

 When given an image, this Skill uses Claude to analyse the visual content and return a concise, accurate alt-text string that follows accessibility best practices.
-The output is ready to review and use directly in a CMS.

 ---